The No. 8 Brownsville Porter Cowboys are Region IV-5A final bound after knocking off the No. 2 Dripping Springs Tigers 1-0 on Tuesday.

 “We’ve been telling the kids ever since the first day of practice, ‘Every day is a blessing,’” Espitia said.
 “Especially through the pandemic, we’re fortunate we’re able to have a season.
 We’ve been quarantined twice, and we’ve gone through so many things this season.
 It’s a blessing and it feels really good, words can’t explain.
 I’m proud of the kids.

 “We know it’s going to be a tough game.
-Valley View has established itself as one of the@ powerhouses in the Valley.
+Valley View has established itself as one of [email protected] powerhouses in the Valley.
 We respect them a lot in that aspect,” he added.
 “The main winner here is going to be the RGV because whoever wins is going to have the ticket to go to state and represent our area in the state tournament.
 We’re excited about it.
 We’re not satisfied, and I believe we can match up and go out there and compete for that ticket.”